 In the case of a resident who leaves the Wayne State University School of Medicine/Detroit Medical Center Internal Medicine Residency Program prior to completion, the program director will provide a timely verification of residency education and summative performance evaluations to the accepting program.

-Selected applicants will be interviewed beginning Nov.
-1, and will run through Jan.
-30, each year.
+Selected applicants will be interviewed beginning in November of each year.
 Those selected will be offered an interview via email from Ms. Melody Collura.
 Please, no phone calls or emails requesting status of your application.

 In order to be ranked, all applicants must have posted a passing score for USMLE Step 2.
 Inquiries may be directed to Melody Collura.